davenpi/cli_lm/README.md

 # Interactive mode (input in python interpreter)
 clm
-> How can I list the processes listening on a given port?
+> How do I list the processes listening on a given port?
 ```

 Chat is assumed to be multiturn (i.e., you'll always be asked for your next prompt).